Pearson-Higher-Ed/design/introduction.md

 1. **Request**
-A consumer emails the [UXF Design Team](mailto:uxf-design@pearson.com) with a brief description of the needs.
+A consumer emails the [UX Framework (UXF) Design Team](mailto:uxf-design@pearson.com) with a brief description of the needs.

 2. **Design**
-The UX Framework Design Team collaborates with that consumer to design the new functionality or modify existing components.
-Then, we document the design and usage guidelines on the site.
+The UXF Design Team collaborates with that consumer to design the new functionality or modify existing component, and then document the design as well as the guidelines on the site.

 3. **Review**
-The design goes through the governance review to ensure it meets a set of requirements from the [Component Quality Checklist]({{site.baseurl}}/membership-spec)to ensure the quality.
+The design goes through the governance review to ensure it meets a set of requirements from the [Component Quality Checklist]({{site.baseurl}}/membership-spec).

 4. **Develop**
-The UX Framework Development Team collaborates with the consumer to build the functionality or modify existing components.
-Then, we release the code repository for people to reuse.
+The UXF Development Team collaborates with the consumer to build the functionality or modify existing component, and then release the code repository for people to reuse.